matthew-sayer/LlamaScraperAI/README.md

 # QnAScraperAI

-Welcome to QnAScraperAI, a basic and lightweight web scraper and conversational AI tool that enables you to ask questions about a URL and up to 5 associated links.
+Welcome to QnAScraperAI, a scraper and conversational AI tool that enables you to ask questions about a URL and a specified number of associated links.

 ![image](https://github.com/user-attachments/assets/af5491df-5cb9-490d-93f5-b13ff15d09dc)

 ## Features

-- **Web Scraping**: Extracts data from a given URL and up to 5 associated links.
+- **Web Scraping**: Extracts data from a given URL and links on the same page.
-- **Conversational AI**: Uses a question-answering pipeline to answer questions based on the scraped data.
+- **Conversational AI**: Uses a Meta LLAMA 3 text-generation pipeline to answer questions based on the scraped data.
 - **Semantic Search**: Implements semantic search to find the most relevant context for the questions.
+- **Search Page**: Enables the user to search through the DuckDB contents held in memory.

 ## Requirements